stefanuswibowo/miTS_Pathway/README.md

 - :video_camera: Video tutorial [Correlation Validation (5)]

 ## Gene-miRNA pathway
+This part was destined to find the miRNA interaction and IQGAP1 in molecular pathway.

 ### 1.Find Protein Target
 - Using [miRTarBase](http://mirtarbase.mbc.nctu.edu.tw/) find the miRNA target